earthlab/earthlab.github.io/_drafts/workshops/version-control/2-fork-push-pull-clone/2017-09-12-collab03-pull-request.md

 * A GitHub user account
 * A terminal running bash, and
-* git installed and configured on your computer.
+* Git installed and configured on your computer.

 Follow the setup instructions here:
 * [Setup instructions]({{ site.url }}/courses/intro-version-control-git/)